olbrichattila/gogenerator/README.md

 # Golang generator

 > The code provides a mechanism to create a generator in Go that can be used to process elements via callbacks, suitable for handling tasks such as processing large files or databases.
+If you are familiar with PHP Generator, it is possible to achieve similar result.

+`Note: The next version of golang plans to release a similar iterator with yield`

 ## Functions
 - SetInitFunc(InitFunc)